 Failover groups that use more than one version of Sun Ray Server Software will be unable to use all the features provided in the latest releases.
-On the other hand, the failover group can be a heterogeneous group of Sun servers running various releases of the Solaris operating environment, such as Solaris 9, and Solaris 10.
+On the other hand, the failover group can be a heterogeneous group of Sun servers.